 Bucket (noun): a helmet

 Celly (noun): a celebration after a goal is scored.
-Depending upon the score, stakes, and opponent, varying levels of cellying is acceptable.
+Depending on the score, stakes, and opponent, varying levels of cellying is acceptable.

 Chel (noun): the EA Sports NHL video game series.